chakri68/life-sim/README.md

 continuous reaction-diffusion, or a transition function you write in raw JS.

 Paint some cells, tweak the rules, hit play, watch what emerges.
-Then copy a link and the whole universe travels with it.
+Then copy a link and the whole universe rides along in it.

 > No framework.
 Vanilla TypeScript + Vite, Canvas2D, ~17 KB of app JS (gzipped).
 > The one heavyweight (CodeMirror) is lazy-loaded and only shows up if you open